Dangers of Shooting Oxycodone, Demerol, and Dilaudid

 An intended effect of crushing or heating painkillers is to get maximum euphoric effects through snorting or shooting up.
 These methods cause the drugs to act immediately when compared to swallowing a tablet or capsule.

-An unintended effect of manipulating a painkiller drug is possible overdose and death.
 An infection such as endocarditis, a heart-muscle infection, is also a risk.
 Since many painkiller drugs in tablet or capsule form contain talc, there is additional risk of developing a lung infection such as pulmonary granulomas.
 Shooting up of tampered painkillers that interferes with blood supply to a limb can cause tissue death (tissue necrosis), which can sometimes require amputation of the limb.

-Many of these cases involved “shooting up” or intravenous (IV) use, which greatly increases the likelihood of addiction.
 Like most other drug categories, there are several different painkiller drugs on the market, some legal and some illegal.
 Among the painkillers available for treatment of pain are the following:

 In either case, once injected into the bloodstream, all opioid drugs interact with opioid receptors throughout the nervous system.
 Ultimately, the activation of these receptors is responsible for the “feel good” rush elicited throughout the body.
 This interaction with the brain’s opioid receptors is able to occur, because painkiller drugs chemical resemble the body’s natural endorphins.
 In essence, synthetic opioid painkillers are designed to mimic our naturally occurring “feel good” chemicals.

 Shooting painkillers produces a more rapid response than taking it orally as a pill or in liquid form because absorption of the drug occurs much faster.
 Onset of the drug’s action can be as quick as 15-30 seconds compared to taking the drug by mouth (20-30 minutes).
-This rate is nearly 10 times faster than snorting or popping a pill.

 Shooting an extended- or controlled-release painkiller drug also gives a more intense high than taking the drug orally because the full amount of drug intended for a gradual and timed release will be available at once.